 There are two types of cucumbers: small pickling types that are bumpy and rough and large slicing varieties that are meant to be eaten fresh.
+Pickling cucumbers also are flavorful and good to eat although not as large as slicing cucumbers.
+Slicing cucumbesr, however, do not make good pickles due to their high water content.
 No matter which variety you choose, you'll enjoy their fresh, crispy texture and versatility.

 How to Grow Cucumbers